cchudzicki-ocw-testing/8.513-fall-2021/content/pages/syllabus.md

 ## Requirements

-There will be weekly homework, due on Thursday at lecture.
+There will be weekly homework assignments, due on Thursday at lecture.
 There will also be a term paper.